TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 - JDBC requires the developer to have specific knowledge of the database (table and column names) while Hibernate does not.
 - Hibernate also has caching mechanisms to reduce calls to the database.
 So it saves results that have occurred and if it repeats calls it will return result that is in the cache but also persists changes

+**Sessions Thread Safe:**

+- Yes, Hibernate Sessions are thread safe because sessions factory can only produce 1 thread at a time.
+It also depends on how you are creating the session. openSession() is not thread safe, getCurrentSession() is thread safe.

+**Session vs. SessionFactory**

+- SessionFactory: creates the sessions; one instance per app
+- Session: establishes connections to the database; one instance per transaction

+##Agile
 **Agile methodology**

 - requirements and solutions evolve through the collaboration of &quot;cross-functional&quot; teams